bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 });
 ```

-This workaround not only guarantees immediate execution but also circumvents the 4ms minimum delay imposed by browsers on **`setTimeout`**.
+This workaround not only g**uarantees immediate execution but also circumvents the 4ms minimum delay imposed by browsers on** **`setTimeout`**.
 It's even employed internally by [React for scheduling work.](https://github.com/facebook/react/blob/2c022b847ed2171c59d37db9f71b394e0082ae3f/packages/scheduler/src/forks/Scheduler.js#L532)

 ## No need to hurry?
-Wait for idle time.
+Wait for idle time

 For less critical tasks, we can utilize a new API called **`requestIdleCallback`**.
 This API allows us to schedule work to be executed during idle periods when the browser's main thread is not busy with other high-priority tasks.
 By leveraging **`requestIdleCallback`**, we can ensure that our less important tasks are executed efficiently without impacting the overall performance of the application.
 Let's explore how we can implement this alternative approach.